 - PSYC 100: Principles of Psychology

-- One statistics course: PSYC 170: Statistics in Psychology or MATH 107: Elementary Statistics†
+- One statistics course: PSYC 170: Statistics in Psychology or STAT 107: Principles of Statistics or MATH 107: Elementary Statistics†

 - PSYC 280 and 281: Research Methods I & II